IntersectMBO/plutus/doc/reference/language-changes.rst

 The main changes in ``PlutusV2`` were to the interface to scripts.
 The ``ScriptContext`` was extended to include the following information:

-- Redeemers for inputs other than the one currently being validated
+- The full "redeemers" structure, which contains all the redeemers used in the transaction
 - Reference inputs in the transaction (proposed in `CIP-31 <https://cips.cardano.org/cips/cip31/>`_)
 - Inline datums in the transaction (proposed in `CIP-32 <https://cips.cardano.org/cips/cip32/>`_)
 - Reference scripts in the transaction (proposed in `CIP-33 <https://cips.cardano.org/cips/cip33/>`_)